The Intern Exchange Program

 Companies can, and should, learn from their interns.
 The millennial generation of interns are change makers.
 They have their finger on the pulse of the job market and new technologies.
 That’s free R&D at your fingertips!
 What about giving your company culture a boost?
 The new wave of talent graduating college has a very different perspective of culture.
 If you were to ask our interns what they enjoyed most from their internship, majority of them would say our culture and ‘no problem’ attitude was a great fit for them.
 Are you thinking about an office remodel?
 Office space can also effect your talent pipeline.
 Designing a modern and collaborative space will help attract new grads to your workforce.
 Figure out what interns like most about your company, but more importantly what they don’t.
 This creates the perfect opportunity to begin shifting your corporate culture for recruiting the next generation of employees.

 We get that programs like the IEP aren’t the best fit for all organizations.
 There are still a number of alternatives to internships like scholarships or organizational/chapter sponsorships.
 College career fairs or becoming a student mentor is also a good way to network with students and attract new talent.
 Even if at the very least, offering a piece of good advice can make a big difference.
-Here are 5 essential tips you can share with students and interns.

 The AEC Industry thrives on relationships built from the ground up.
 By laying the foundation of a collaborative company culture we can spark a synergy wildfire for years to come.
 We encourage our colleagues evaluate your internship programs and look for ways to mix it up.